Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsm_2kw_two_mass.rst

 [#Saa2015]_, except that the torsional damping is set to a smaller value in this example.

 ..
-GENERATED FROM PYTHON SOURCE LINES 14-15

-Imports.

-..
-GENERATED FROM PYTHON SOURCE LINES 15-21
+GENERATED FROM PYTHON SOURCE LINES 13-19

 .. code-block:: Python